 Dr. Niklas Swanström is Director of the Institute for Security and Development Policy, and one of its co-founders.
-He is a Research Fellow at the Johns Hopkins University's Paul H. Nitze School of Advanced International Studies.
+He is a Research Fellow at the Johns Hopkins University's Paul H. Nitze School of Advanced International Studies, and Non-resident Professor at Sichuan University.
 His main areas of expertise are conflict prevention, conflict management and regional cooperation; Chinese foreign policy and security in Northeast Asia; narcotics trafficking and its effect on regional and national security as well as negotiations.
 His focus is mainly on Northeast Asia, Central Asia and Southeast Asia.

 Dr. Swanström has authored, co-authored or edited a number of books, including: Eurasia's ascent in Energy and geopolitics, Sino-Japanese Relations: The need for Conflict Prevention and Management, Transnationell brottslighet: ett säkerhetshot?
 (Trans-national Crime: A security Threat?), Regional Cooperation and Conflict Management: Lessons from the Pacific Rim and Foreign Devils, Dictatorship or Institutional Control: China 's foreign policy towards Southeast Asia.
 His articles have appeared in the Asian Survey, Global Crime, Korean Journal of International Studies, Journal of Contemporary China, CEF Quarterly, Peace Review, Central Asian Survey etc.